 All students can benefit from multisensory programs because they help to understand information more easily.
 However, it can be particularly helpful to kids with listening and learning issues.
 Our education programs are also designed for students who suffer from autism spectrum disorders and Asperger’s as well as other non-verbal learning disorders.
 Students with these conditions usually experience trouble with auditory or visual processing, making it hard for them to gain new information through only listening and reading.
 With our programs, they can connect with what they are learning using different senses that allow them to learn quickly.

-Reading instruction at our school in Hamilton, NJ focuses on decoding, encoding, vocabulary, comprehension, and fluency.
+Reading instruction at our school in Hopewell, NJ focuses on decoding, encoding, vocabulary, comprehension, and fluency.
 To improve the student’s ability to process words, teachers emphasize phonological awareness, phonemic awareness, linking orthographic letter sequences to sounds of oral language to support decoding, encoding, morphology and other word attack skills.
 Standardized and curriculum-based assessments are used to measure students’ baseline skills and monitor progress on a monthly and annual basis.

 Teachers increase student achievement in reading comprehension through direct instruction using evidence-based multisensory programs, including: